What is Philosophy A level about?

 Whom does it suit?

-Philosophy combines well with almost any other subject or subjects.
+No previous experience of the subject is required.
+Nor does Philosophy particularly suit students with a preference for the arts as opposed to the sciences, or vice versa.
+Many good philosophers are also strong in mathematics and/or science; but equally many lean towards artistic or literary subjects, or the social sciences; many, too, are linguists.
+Philosophy can in fact be combined successfully with almost any other subject or subjects.
 The skills of analysis, careful, logical, methodical thought, and clear presentation are useful in all areas of study.
-Many good philosophers are also strong in mathematics and/or science; but equally many lean towards artistic or literary subjects, or the social sciences; many are linguists.
-At university, Philosophy is sometimes studied on its own; but it is very frequently combined with other subjects, including Maths, Physics, Theology, Politics, Economics, Psychology, Modern Languages, and Classics.
+At university, Philosophy is sometimes studied on its own; but it is much more frequently combined with other subjects, including Maths, Physics, Theology, Politics, Economics, Psychology, Modern Languages, and Classics.

 There are four units.
 The AS Units (Unit 1 and Unit 2) are studied in the first year (Year 12/Lower Sixth) and lead to an AS qualification; the A2 units (Unit 3 and Unit 4) are studied in the second year (Year 13/Upper Sixth) and, together with the AS units, lead to the full A–level qualification.